 Both of these are good options, although one may work better depending on your marketing strategy.

-You can use CTAs in marketing or explainer videos for different purposes.
-Here are some of the most used possibilities:
+You can use call to action in marketing or explainer videos for different purposes.
+Here are some popular examples of how to end a video:

 Your call to action must fit your marketing strategy.
 This means you should plan the role of your video in the strategy and base your CTA on that.